 This decision paves the road for a space of freedom and justice in India, and the opportunity to extend even greater legal protections for the LGBTQ+ community.

-Alaina Leary Lavoie is an award-winning editor and journalist.
-She is currently the Communications Manager of the nonprofit We Need Diverse Books and was the senior editor for Equally Wed Magazine from August 2018 to March 2020.
-Her work has been published in New York Times, Washington Post, Refinery29, Healthline, Teen Vogue, Cosmopolitan, Boston Globe Magazine, and more.
-In 2017, she was awarded a Bookbuilders of Boston scholarship for her dedication to amplifying marginalized voices and advocating for an equitable publishing and media industry.
-Alaina lives in Boston with her wife and their two cats.
-You can find Alaina on Twitter and Instagram @alainaskeys.
+Fin Leary is an award-winning editor and journalist.
+He is currently the Communications Manager of the nonprofit We Need Diverse Books and on the faculty of Emerson College.
+Leary was the senior editor for Equally Wed Magazine from August 2018 to March 2020.
+His work has been published in New York Times, Washington Post, Refinery29, Healthline, Teen Vogue, Cosmopolitan, Boston Globe Magazine, and more.
+In 2017, he was awarded a Bookbuilders of Boston scholarship for his dedication to amplifying marginalized voices and advocating for an equitable publishing and media industry.
+You can find Fin on Instagram @finleary.

 MOST VIEWED STORIES